 Choosing More Than One

-Some college students are so passionate about their field(s), they may not want to limit themselves to just one major.
-But a double major is an enormous undertaking and one that, depending on the college, may translate into a fifth year of study (and tuition).
+Some college students are so passionate, they may not want to limit themselves to just one major.
+A double major is an enormous undertaking and one that, depending on the college, may translate into the fifth year of study (and tuition payments).
 So it's also worth investigating the differences between a major and a minor.

 Astronomy 101 Doesn't Tell the Whole Story

 Introductory courses are not necessarily good indicators of the intensity and intrigue of a field, nor the kind of coursework majors can expect.
 Astronomy and astrophysics are math and physics-centric majors, but you'd never know it from some Astronomy 101 classes.
-Make sure your college kid has fully explored the coursework required for the major—with special attention paid to science, math and writing requirements—before he takes the plunge.
+Make sure your college kid has fully explored the coursework required for the major—with special attention paid to science, math, and writing requirements—before taking the plunge.

 Everyone makes assumptions about certain career paths.
-Whether it concerns starving artists or wealthy lawyers, make sure you and your child aren't falling prey to common misconceptions about college majors.
-And, as Stanford University’s advisers put it, “Have you investigated your assumptions about the major career connection?”
-Majors that you may think are useless are actually very marketable.
-And those you thought were slam-dunks - psychology, for example - don't yield a license to actually practice without a graduate degree.
+Whether it concerns starving artists or wealthy lawyers, make sure you and your child don't fall prey to common misconceptions about college majors.
+Those you thought were slam-dunks might not yield the credential to practice anything without a graduate degree.

-Remind your college kid that help can be found in many places.
-In addition to his university's undergraduate and academic advisers, each department has academic advisers.
-Professors are great resources, of course, but upperclassmen and grad students will give your child the real story on the unexpected challenges of that major.
-And don't forget the college career center.
-Career center counselors are a wealth of information on the types of jobs available to students in specific majors.
+Remind your college kid to look around them for help.
+In addition to their university's undergraduate and academic advisers, each department has academic advisers.
+Professors are great resources, but upperclass and grad students will give your child the real story on the unexpected challenges of a major.
+Career center counselors are also a wealth of information on the types of jobs available to students in specific majors.